aretius/Artificial-Intelligence/Project1/README.md

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?
 A: Naked Twins are pairs of boxes in a sudoku that belong to the same unit(row , column or 3x3 group/sqaure) and have the same possibility of digits however each box should only have a possibility of 2 digits , ie length = 2.
 If such a case exists then we conclude that these 2 digits can occur only in these 2 boxes and no where else.
 Hence we remove the 2 digits from their entire unit.
-This is how Naked twins creates a Constraint and we can then propogate further on this constraint to reduce our Search/State space.
+This is how Naked twins creates a Constraint and we can then propagate further on this constraint to reduce our Search/State space.
+The constraint that we first search for such a pair and if it exists we can the remove the possibilites from the entire unit to which they belong is the method of constraint propagation.
+We actually
 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?
 A: We know the following constraints for a normal sudoku :

 (1) If a square has only one possible value, then eliminate that value from the square's peers.

 (2) If a unit has only one possible place for a value, then put the value there.

+The term unit and peer changes for a diagonal sudoku.
+For a diagonal sudoku the unit and peers are the same as a normal sudoku but with an added term.
+This added term adds to the set of constraints already available for a normal sudoku.
+Those are that instead of checking rows, columns or a 3x3 Group we now even have to check the two main Diagonals.
+Hence we now get an added set of constraints that restrict our possibilites of the boxes thereby reducing the search and state space.
 ### Install

 This project requires **Python 3**.